 This is where segmentation comes in.
 If you can use your form analytics to break out each audience, you can understand where your traffic has come from and analyse each group individually.
 Your marketing campaign may have driven poor converters, while your core organic visitors may hold up well, or even started to convert at better rates due to the marketing or form changes.

 Once you have that data you can go even deeper.
 Different groups often abandon on different fields or in response to different copy.
 Segmenting the data allows you to optimise your form for each audience, leading to a larger overall conversion volume.
+For more details on advanced segmentations you can download and read Zuko's Guide to using Data to Optimize Forms.

 We’ve given you some advice to increase your form conversion but now it is your turn to test your own form or checkout and work out what you need to do to reduce basket abandonment and improve performance.